Poll: Massive Delta surge hasn't convinced unvaccinated Americans that virus is riskier than vaccines

 In mid-July, before Delta took off, this number was smaller (37 percent) — meaning that the variant’s subsequent spread has done nothing to persuade most holdouts that the near-zero risks of vaccination are lower than the abundantly documented risks of infection.

-Meanwhile, another 31 percent of unvaccinated adults say they still aren’t not sure whether the virus or the vaccines pose a greater risk to their health.
+Meanwhile, another 31 percent of unvaccinated adults say they still aren’t sure whether the virus or the vaccines pose a greater risk to their health.
 Just 29 percent say the virus is more dangerous.

 More encouraging vaccination numbers have emerged during the Delta wave.
 Over the last month, for instance, the average number of new daily doses administered nationwide has climbed from a low of 433,000 to a respectable 590,000 as of Aug.
 2 — a 36 percent increase, and the highest number since June.
 Average daily first doses shot up even more — by 88 percent — over the same period.
 And, significantly, these gains have been concentrated in the undervaccinated states that Delta is hitting the hardest, such as Louisiana — strongly suggesting the variant’s ravages are the reason some former holdouts are finally taking COVID seriously and deciding to protect themselves and others with a safe and effective vaccine.

 The problem is that today’s numbers, while welcome, represent just a fraction of the 2 million first doses the U.S. was administering each day back in April.
-The most recent data also suggests that new inoculations may be leveling off after adding just a point or two to America’s overall vaccination rate (which currently lags around 58 percent of the population at least partially vaccinated and 50 percent fully vaccinated).
+The most recent data also suggests that new inoculations may be leveling off after adding just a point or two to America’s overall vaccination rate (which currently lags at around 58 percent of the population at least partially vaccinated and 50 percent fully vaccinated).

 If vaccine uptake is stalling again, the Yahoo News/YouGov poll could help explain why: Delta may have changed a few minds here and there among the unvaccinated — but not all that many.